Pursue decarbonization in all corporate activities

 Examples of reducing energy consumption

-• Improved energy efficiency by repairing piping and installing high-efficiency equipment
+• Improved energy efficiency by repairing pipelines and installing high-efficiency equipment

 • Reduced energy consumption by improving use of air conditioning and lighting